briananotado/briananotado/README.md

 Leveraging AI to help solve real-world problems and drive positive change.

-I'm passionate about coding and turning concepts into solutions Let's connect and explore opportunities together!
+I'm passionate about coding and turning concepts into solutions.
+Let's connect and explore opportunities together!

 <!---
 briananotado/briananotado is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.